 Schisandra is an important and popular herb in Chinese Medicine, and is also eaten as a fruit.
 If you steep Stress Less long enough, or repeatedly like the Eastern style of steeping, you will taste the pleasantly sour tang of Schisandra which is the only herb possessing all 5 flavors!
-It has a long recorded history of increasing energy and mental and physical performance and endurance, as well increasing as our resistance to stress, in classic Adaptogen fashion.
-It normalizes blood pressure, and blood sugar and stimulates the immune system.
+It has a long history of increasing energy, mental and physical performance, and endurance, as well as increasing our resistance to stress, in classic Adaptogen fashion.
+It normalizes blood pressure, blood sugar and stimulates the immune system.
 The phytochemicals in Schisandra improve liver function by stimulating enzymes in the liver and promoting cell growth.
 In this regard, we can say Schisandra helps the liver clear the body of stress hormones.

 Tulsi (Holy Basil) is known in Ayurveda as “The Incomparable One” and revered as one of those Elixers of Life that is “without equal for it’s medicinal and spiritual properties”.
-Tulsi acts as a buffer against physical stress from prolonged physical exertion, exposure to cold and excessive noise-a great herb for northern city dwellers!
+Tulsi acts as a buffer against physical stress from prolonged physical exertion, exposure to cold, and excessive noise-a great herb for northern city dwellers!
 Tulsi has been shown to counter metabolic stress through normalization of blood glucose, blood pressure and lipid levels.
 Further, Tulsi relieves psychological stress through its anxiolytic and anti-depressant properties, and improves memory and cognitive function.
 Tulsi is used in daily rituals, an important component of a daily spiritual practice grounded in ancient knowledge.
-Even further, Tulsi possesses broad-spectrum antimicrobial action, so not only will it pacify your stress response, it will kill bad bugs that are out to get you!
+Even further, Tulsi possesses broad-spectrum antimicrobial action, so it will not only pacify your stress response, but also kill bad bugs that are out to get you!

-Schisandra (Schizandra sinensis), the quintessential tonic herb, possesses all of the 5 flavors: salty, sour, bitter, sweet and umami (savory).
+Schisandra (Schizandra sinensis), the quintessential tonic herb, possesses all 5 flavors: salty, sour, bitter, sweet and umami (savory).
 Schizandra is an herb that “does it all”, protecting the primary energies of life.